arunabhdas/SNAP-stack/README.md

-# unicorncms
+# FAPS-stack

-Unicorn CMS is a headless Content Management System
+FAPS stack is a FastAPI-Postgres-SvelteKit stack toolkit for building, testing and deploying fullstack CMS, CRM and Mobile SaaS applications

 ## Steps for blog